puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/output.md

     - `avg_one_min` Average load performance for one minute
     - `avg_five_mine` Average load performance for five minutes
     - `avg_fifteen_min` Average load performance for fifteen minutes
-- `data` object that contains the artifact specific data.\
+- Artifact object that contains the parsed data.\
   See the [artifact](../../Artifacts/overview.md) chapter to see the structure for each artifact.\
   If you choose to execute JavaScript you can control what the data contains.